-We’re now registering Medcan clients for the COVID-19 vaccine as part of the Ontario COVID-19 Vaccine Rollout.
-We are eager to be a part of the vaccine solution for our clients and community and intend to work with local authorities to support the city’s vaccination efforts.
+We’re now registering Medcan clients for the COVID-19 vaccine booster and Paediatric as part of the Ontario COVID-19 Vaccine Rollout.
+We are eager to be a part of the vaccine solution for our clients and community.
+We intend to work with local authorities to support the city’s vaccination efforts.

 For a complete list of eligibility requirements specific to the City of Toronto, click here.